Any sufficiently advanced technology is indistinguishable from magicArthur C. Clarke

 How was this new rich world made with these amazing characters?
 Epic Games had developed this game on their own software, Unreal Engine, which they have been quietly developing since its release in 1998.
 Unreal has been used in hundreds and hundreds of games since they developed it.
 But 5 years ago one thing changed which put this powerful software into the hands of the many: they decided to release the software for free in return for a 5% royalty on all the games that were made on it.
 This exploded the developer market, suddenly smaller developers could have access to one of the leading game engines for free.

 It’s not just games that have been using the software.
-In the 20 years that Unreal Engine has been in development, computers and graphics cards have been getting faster and faster.
-This means that the gap between real-time rendered game animation and pre-rendered Hollywood animation and CGI has been getting much smaller.
-So much so that the latest Disney Star Wars series ‘The Mandalorian’ is, to all intents and purposes, a complete mix of Unreal Engine real-time rendered environments.
+Unreal Engine has been in development for 20 and in that time computers and graphic cards have got much faster.
+As a result, the gap between real-time rendered game animation, pre-rendered Hollywood animation and CGI has been getting much smaller.
+One example of this is ‘The Mandalorian’ which is a complete mix of Unreal Engine real-time rendered environments.
 The Mandalorian was created using Unreal to animate in real-time and the background environments to mix live-action with game graphics.
-The actors are on set, not with a green screen behind them but with the ‘game’ content on huge high resolution LED screens.
+The actors are on set with the ‘game’ content on huge high resolution LED screens behind them.
 This enables the actors to react in real-time with their environment.
 When we saw this we immediately downloaded the software to try out alongside what we were doing with Notch, Touch Designer and Disguise.
-We’ve recently been exploring all of this software to use in our real-time XR studio that we have built to help our customers get their events off the ground in a ‘virtual’ way.
+We’ve recently been exploring this software to use in our real-time XR studio that we have built to help our customers get their events off the ground in a ‘virtual’ way.

-The extraordinary pioneering director, Jon Favreau (director of everything from Chef through to Iron Man and the live-action Disney remakes of The Lion King and Jungle Book) started using a similar game engine: Unity.
-This is the platform that powers the hugely powerful Pokemon Go game that you might have on your phone, and was used to create The Lion King (2019).
-Favreau was able to take the world of game cinematography and live real-time environments into Unity and view everything in a virtual world using headsets to direct virtual cameras in a fully live generated 3D environment.
+The pioneering director, Jon Favreau (The Lion King 2019 and Jungle Book 2017) started using a similar game engine: Unity.
+Unity has been used to power the Pokemon Go game and to create The Lion King (2019).
+Favreau was able to take the world of game cinematography and live real-time environments into Unity.
+This meant that Favreau could view everything in a virtual world.
+He was even able to use headsets to direct virtual cameras in a fully live generated 3D environment.

 All of this is very interesting Jon, but what of this demo that you mentioned?
 Last week Unreal posted a sneak preview of what is coming in Unreal Engine 5.
 Well, it’s the sea change we have all been waiting for.
 The software that will potentially bring the imaginary worlds of Tron and Ready Player One to life.
-The power of the software, coupled with the power of the latest gaming consoles such as the forthcoming Playstation 5 will herald a new era in not only gaming but also the way movies are made.
+The power of the software and the latest gaming consoles will herald a new era for gaming and film production.

 I predict we will be creating all sorts of new hybrid genres.
 Real-life actors will be interacting with XR studio environments, moving freely around animated environments.
 The blurring between reality and CGI will be indistinguishable from magic.